tidepool-org/data-analytics/get-qualify-export-donor-data/estimate-local-time/README.md

 * requires wikipediaDeprecatedTimezonesAliases2018_04_28.csv

 ### TODO:
-- [] write a function that compares whether two timezones are equivalent on a given day
+- [ ] write a function that compares whether two time zones are equivalent on a given day
-- [] current version does not account for cases where pump and cgm device tzo are different, which may be indicative of a larger problem with the underlying data
+- [ ] current version does not account for cases where pump and cgm device tzo are different, which may be indicative of a larger problem with the underlying data
-- [] apply a clock drift correction
+- [ ] apply a clock drift correction
+- [ ] there are cases where the time zone offset is an increment of 15, 30, or 45, but that amount of time zone offset does not exist for the given time zone
-- [] unit tests
+- [ ] unit tests

 ## local-time-estimate algorithm